AdamGTaylor/GPU-2020-2021-2/README.md

 ### 2021/06/22: h/blocksize division problem

 > Earlier I could easily make bins for each thread to make them go through their assigned interval and with this, the bins contained different amounts of values.
 With OpenCL I have to tell the blocksize for this.
 But if the blocksize is not divisible amount of data, to get the blocks number, there are mismatches.
 Any upward rounding gives a wrong result at 0.

+### 2021/06/23: gpu-parallel finished

+> I was able to finish the code that uses a GPU for repetative calculations (with Opencl).
+It does the same: equalizes the histogramm of the pictures.

+### More polishing later!

 ## The test_pic.txt